 The purpose of putting a cat on a bland diet is to allow the decrease of peristalsis, the contraction of the smooth muscles of the gastrointestinal tract, and allow it to rest and heal before introducing more difficult to digest foods.
-Your veterinarian may recommend a cat be put on a bland diet after a recent bout of sickness affecting his gastrointestinal tract, has a medical condition which causes nausea, or needs an easily digestible food.
+Your veterinarian may recommend a cat be put on a bland diet after a recent bout of sickness affecting his gastrointestinal tract, has a medical condition that causes nausea, or needs easily digestible food.

 As the cause can be caused by a disease or dietary, it is important that you seek the advice of your veterinarian to determine the cause.
 The vet will do a complete physical examination, obtain a medical history from you, ask questions about diet, what food, how much, how often, and possibly take blood and urine samples for testing.

-The immune system is made up of several different cells, organs, and chemicals which protect us from invading organisms.
+The immune system is made up of several different cells, organs, and chemicals that protect us from invading organisms.
 Some people have a weak or absent immune system which may be transient, such as those undergoing treatment (for example, chemotherapy) or maturing (premature babies), or permanent, due to disease.
 This article looks at some diseases … Read more

 At a glance

 - Used For: Pruritis (itching) associated with hives, insect bite reactions, atopic dermatitis and eosinophilic granuloma complex